usdaud/algotradinglib.github.io/en/pedia/n/new_paradigm.md

-# New Paradigm in Trading and Finance: Algorithmic Trading and FinTech Innovations
+# New Paradigm in Trading and Finance

 ## Overview